Year 5&6 (Class 11)

 This half term we will be exploring, revealing and responding

-See what you can find out about people’s lifestyles in your home?
+See what you can find out about electricty in your home?

 Why not see what you can find out before we begin our learning?
-Can you recall any of your previous learning about our bodies and a healthy lifestyle?
+Can you recall any of your previous learning about electricity?
 This will be very useful in the weeks ahead!

-This term we will be focussing on the unit of Mountains and Rivers.
+This term we will be focussing on the unit of The Victorians.

-Our geography topic this half term is Mountains and Rivers of the World.
-Why not see what you can find out about famous mountains and rivers and how they are formed?
+Our history topic this half term is the Victorians.
+Why not see what you can find out about this famous era in history?

 Stay posted to see what we will be up to…